SXSW panels on the brain

 So do you have the Buzz yet?
 Not a buzz; it’s far too early in the morning to be asking that question.

 How to explain Buzz?
 Imagine if you’re a media company that, oh, begins with a “G” and really doesn’t have a product ready-made for social sharing of news and information.
-You’d probably take a hard look at Facebook and Twitter, see what ideas work best, build your engine around those things and sprinkle in a few innovations of your own to encourage folks to make the switch.
+You’d probably take a hard look at and , see what ideas work best, build your engine around those things and sprinkle in a few innovations of your own to encourage folks to make the switch.

 What you get is Google Buzz, a service that is part innovation and part technological Frankenstein.
 It functions on the basic unit of sharing that drives both Facebook and Twitter: the status update.
 You can update people on what you’re doing, thinking, reading, etc. You can reply to others.
 And you can socially share things you are producing, such as blog posts, videos, photos, and so forth.

-Google has a built-in engine for this last one, because it has over the years either bought out or created an array of choices from Picasa (photos) to Google Reader (RSS reader) to Blogger.
+Google has a built-in engine for this last one, because it has over the years either bought out or created an array of choices from (photos) to (RSS reader) to Blogger.
 It has a lot of features that über services such as Facebook have, but it’s never had a way to link them all together using social networks.
 Read more

 Games made for social media